dgrothman/theinnerjourney/docs/index.md

 #### [Class 4 - Boundaries](/C4-Boundaries/WhatAreBoundaries/)

-Now that we have started to understand how do we protect that, and protect us from forcing that reality onto others?
-Boundaries are how, they are the containers of our Reality.
-Not only do they protect us, but they also protect others from us.
+Now that we have started to understand our Reality, how can we protect it and protect ourselves from forcing that reality onto others?
+Boundaries are the containers of our Reality.
+Not only do they protect our Reality, but they also contain our Reality.

-<iframe src="https://podcasters.spotify.com/pod/show/theinnerjourney/embed/episodes/Fall-2023---Class-4---Boundaries-e2aj7u8" height="102px" width="600px" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://podcasters.spotify.com/pod/show/theinnerjourney/embed/episodes/Fall-2024---Class-4---Boundaries-e2p11lo" height="102px" width="600px" frameborder="0" scrolling="no"></iframe>

 #### [Class 5 - Self Care](/C5-SelfCare/DifficultyAknowledingNeedsWants/)